Hereditary Non-Polyposis Colorectal Cancer Predisposition Syndrome

 These are general triage guidelines to identify patients at high risk for LS.
 You should check with your local genetics centre or hereditary cancer program for more specific details.

 Consider referring your patient if he/she has

 An early age of CRC diagnosis (<50 years)*.
-Patients diagnosed <35years are much more suspicious.
+Diagnosis under 35years is more likely to be LS.

 An early age of endometrial cancer diagnosis (<50 years)

 Multiple primary LS-related cancer diagnoses, regardless of age*

 A CRC diagnosis and one or more 1st degree relatives with a LS-related cancer, with one of the cancers being diagnosed <50 years*

 A CRC diagnosis and two or more 1st or 2nd degree relatives with LS- related cancers regardless of age <50 years*

 A CRC diagnosis <60 years with histological features suspicious for LS*(excess infiltrating lymphocytes, mucinous/signet cell features, Crohn’s-like reaction), particularly when primary tumour is right sided

 The Bethesda criteria are those marked with an asterisk*.
 They were developed to identify people at risk of having a LS gene mutation who do not have a strong family history of LS-related cancers.
 Amsterdam criteria are used to identify individuals at risk of carrying a LS gene mutation based on a strong family history of LS-related cancers.
 Patients who meet either Bethesda or Amsterdam criteria are at high risk for LS.
 Please refer to the Genetics Education Canada- Knowledge Organization (GEC-KO) glossary for more information about Bethesda and Amsterdam criteria.